 IRS Form SS-8 Instructions

 The difference between being an employee and being an independent contractor has never been more hazy than it is in today’s society.
-To help minimize the number of misclassified employees, the Internal Revenue Service created Form SS-8, Determination of Worker Status for Purposes of Federal Employment Taxes and Income Tax Withholding.
+To help minimize the number of misclassified employees, the Internal Revenue Service created IRS Form SS-8, Determination of Worker Status for Purposes of Federal Employment Taxes and Income Tax Withholding.

 In this tutorial, we’ll go over Form SS-8, including: